-- tationally efficient than MRAN, the maximum-random overlap method which assumes that clouds in adjacent model layers are maximally overlapped and form blocks.
-To conclude, approximate RAN is the method that combines well accuracy and efficiency, and is the standard method used in Fast-JX to handle clouds for the purposes of this study. - A final thing to note is that for many of the isoprene-related species, we calculated new cross-section data needed to allow their photolysis reactions to be taken into account.
+A final thing to note related to the model set-up, is that for many of the isoprene-related species, we calculated new cross-section data needed to allow their photolysis reactions to be taken into account.
 For that purpose the latest IUPAC data were reapportioned to the Fast-JX wavelength bins.